 There are also drainable bags that need to be replaced every 2 or 3 days.
 These may be suitable for people who have particularly loose poos.

 A specialist stoma nurse, who usually sees you before and after the colostomy operation, will help you choose the most suitable colostomy equipment.

 There's a wide range of colostomy appliances available, including:

-- a one-piece pouch – the bag and flange (part that sticks to your skin) are joined together; the appliance is removed when full and then disposed of
+- a 1-piece pouch – the bag and flange (part that sticks to your skin) are joined together; the appliance is removed when full and then disposed of

-Colostomy appliances are made from non-allergic (hypoallergenic) materials to reduce skin irritation.
-They also contain special filters to prevent any unpleasant odours.
+Colostomy appliances are made from hypoallergenic materials to reduce skin irritation.
+They also contain special filters to prevent any unpleasant smells.

 If you have regular and predictable bowel patterns, you may not always need to wear a colostomy bag.
 But as occasional leakages can happen, it's recommended that you wear a small stoma cap.

 Additional products that can make living with a colostomy more convenient include: